Revelation 14

 having

 Ch.
-13 described the unholy trinity prevailing in war against the saints.
+13 described the unholy trinity prevailing in war against the saints on earth.

-What will become of those who belong to Christ?
+What will become of those who refuse identification with the Beast, because they belong to Christ?

-Here, we are given a glimpse into the near future, beyond the reign of the beast.
+In v.1-5, we are given a glimpse into the future, to an event on earth shortly after the reign of the beast.

-It may be that at the time of their sealing, these Jewish men have a sincere faith in God, but have not quite recognized Christ as their Messiah.
-They like their brethren, turn to Him in their affliction.
+It may be that, at the time of their sealing, these Jewish men have a sincere faith in God, but have not yet recognized Christ as their Messiah.
+However, as the firstfruits among their brethren (v.4), they will turn to Christ early in Israel's Tribulation (the Time of Jacob's Trouble).
+Through their witness many Jews and Gentiles will come to faith in the Savior (7:9,10).

 14:2 And I heard a voice from heaven, as the voice of many waters,